keboola/connection-docs/components/data-apps/oidc/auth0/index.md

 * TOC
 {:toc}

+This document will guide you through the steps needed to set up the OpenID Connect (OIDC) protocol for Keboola data apps, specifically for use on Auth0.

 ## Step 1: Create a New OAuth 2.0 Client ID in Auth0
 Follow these steps to create a new OAuth 2.0 client ID in Auth0: